mateusglucas/semg-sim/README.md

 Run `pip install -r requirements.txt` to install the dependencies.

 See the `main.py` script for an example of use of the modules.
 This script simulates the example described in the original paper.
+The obtained signals are shown in the `figs` folder.